merideum/merideum-spec/docs/index.md

 ```

 ### Expanding with Resources
-Resources can be `imported` to a request to extend the request's functionality or execute code on the server.
+Resources can be `imported` on a request to call code external to the request.
 Resources are defined in the server's codebase and exposed on the request using the Merideum API.

 The resource, defined in Kotlin:
 ```kotlin